emrgnt-cmplxty/fermi/docs/docs/3.tutorials/nfts/5-approval.md

 }
 ```

 The marketplace is inserted into the map and the next approval ID is incremented.
 From marketplace B's perspective it stores it's original approval ID from when Benji put the NFT up for sale which has a value of 1.
-If Mike were to go and purchase the NFT on marketplace B for the original 1 Axion sale price, the NFT contract should panic.
+If Mike were to go and purchase the NFT on marketplace B for the original 1 Fermi sale price, the NFT contract should panic.
 This is because the marketplace is trying to transfer the NFT with an approval ID 1 but the token struct shows that it **should** have an approval ID of 2.

 ### Expanding the `Token` and `JsonToken` structs